Digital Signage: The Best Internet of Things (IoT) Solution for Smart Healthcare

 The Internet of Things (IoT) is one of the most promising areas of study for new healthcare initiatives.
 Research into clinical Internet of Things technology shows that 87 percent of healthcare organizations plan to adopt IoT devices by 2019.

-The presence of the Internet of Things in healthcare can already be seen in remote monitoring tools, intelligent sensors, and wearable biometric trackers that continuously record and upload patient data, and while these strategies have contributed to significant improvements in patient outcomes, they’re only the beginning of the Internet of Things’ integration into healthcare.
+We can already see the presence of the Internet of Things in healthcare in remote monitoring tools, intelligent sensors, and wearable biometric trackers that continuously record and upload patient data.
+These strategies have contributed to significant improvements in patient outcomes.
+However, they’re only the beginning of the Internet of Things’ integration into healthcare.

 Implementing Digital Signage for Healthcare

 In an Internet of Things-connected environment, digital signage for healthcare isn’t a luxury—it’s a necessity.
 While IoT sensors and biometric trackers give clinicians the data they need to monitor their patients, there are few ways for practitioners to effectively manage and display this data.
-Indeed, digital signage can be thought of as a natural complement to the Internet of Things; while IoT devices provide raw information, connected digital screens provide the medium for applying this information.
+Indeed, many think of digital signage as a natural complement to the Internet of Things.
+While IoT devices provide raw information, connected digital screens provide the medium for applying this information.

 Consider how a healthcare setting enabled with both IoT devices and digital signage can create a powerful patient experience.

 Digital signage is the perfect engagement tool for healthcare practitioners.
-Digital displays placed in waiting areas allow clinicians to prime their patients for appointments before they enter the exam room:
+The digital displays placed in waiting areas allow clinicians to prime their patients for appointments before they enter the exam room:

-Signage can encourage patients to interact with their physicians by providing suggestions or reminders for health screenings.
-For example, patients could be encouraged to ask their clinicians about various forms of vitamin supplementation or could be reminded about the importance of regular physicals for preventative care.
+- Signage can encourage patients to interact with their physicians by providing suggestions or reminders for health screenings.
+For example, that way, patients may decide to ask their clinicians about various forms of vitamin supplementation.
+Signage could also remind patients about the importance of regular physicals for preventative care.

-Engaging digital displays are known to decrease patients’ perceived time spent waiting for appointments.
+- Engaging digital displays can decrease patients’ perceived time spent waiting for appointments.
 This single benefit can contribute to significant increases in patient satisfaction.

 By supporting the patient experience with information, digital signage for healthcare helps build trust with patients and help make them feel comfortable in clinical settings—an important aspect of providing a quality experience overall.